PRICE 2018: $720 Group service

 - Important: Prices includes up to 7 kilos of your personal belongings to be carried by the mules.

-- NOTE: Also include a beatiful 40 minutes train ride through jungle from hydroeletric to Aguas Calientes on 4th day. ( as many hikers are already tired out of the 70 kilometers trek!).
-We also include the train and van back to Cusco.
+- NOTE: Optional: a beautiful 40 minutes train ride through jungle from hydroeletric to Aguas Calientes on 4th day. ( as many hikers are already tired out of the 70 kilometers trek!) $35 ; We include the train and Van back to Cusco.

 The Salkantay Trek is a trek in Peru and an alternative to the traditional Inca Trail for reaching Machu Picchu.
 The trek crosses the Salkantay Pass at 4600m, descends into the cloud forest and passes the Inca ruins Llactapata, with a view of Machu Picchu.